fahmadov01/SoftDevFinal/README.md

 Docker

 **5)Instructions on how to run the application locally**
 1. Download all the files
+2. You might need to delete node_modules folder
+3. Make sure everytime you start you first docker compose down -v
-2. Start up docker
+4. Start up docker
-3. Open localhost:3000
+5. Open localhost:3000
-4. Register if you don't have an account and then login
+6. Register if you don't have an account and then login
-5. Explore the pages
+7. Explore the pages
-6. Optional Favorite an article
+8. Optional Favorite an article

 **6)How to run the test cases**
 1. Start docker and run the container and this should run the tests